joshgiven/BlackJack/README.md

 - **cardgames.core** package:
   - *BlackJack* : Game logic and driver
+    - HAS-A Deck
+    - HAS-A List of Players (one instance of Dealer, one of UserPlayer)
-  - *BJCard* IS-A Card : Blackjack-specific card
+  - *BJCard* IS-A Card : Blackjack-specific behavior'd Card
-  - *BJHand* IS-A Hand : Blackjack-specific hand
+  - *BJHand* IS-A Hand : Blackjack-specific behavior'd Hand
-  - *Player* : abstraction of a Blackjack player
+  - *Player* : abstraction of a Blackjack player with default bevahior
-  - *Dealer* IS-A Player : Blackjack player with dealer-specific behavior
+  - *Dealer* IS-A Player : Blackjack Player with dealer-specific behavior
-  - *UserPlayer* IS-A Player : player that gets user input to make game decisions
+  - *UserPlayer* IS-A Player : Player that gets user input to make game decisions
-  - *DummyPlayer* IS-A Player : player that always HITs
+  - *DummyPlayer* IS-A Player : Player that always HITs

+- **menu** package:
+  - *InputPrompter* : User input and menu-ing class
+  - *Actionable* : Functional Interface for use with InputPrompter
+  - *MenuItem* : Interface for use with InputPrompter menu-ing methods
+  - *InputPrompterDriver* : Test driver for InputPrompter